-– NGC 2371-2 is a dual-lobed planetary nebula, which appears as if it is two separate objects, which is why it has two designations in the New General catalogue; NGC 2371 and NGC 2372.
-Located about 4,400 light years away, its apparent magnitude of 13 makes it an easy target in medium-sized amateur equipment, with the nebula found southwestward of the luminous star Castor.
+– NGC 2371-2 is a dual-lobed planetary nebula, which appears as if it is two separate objects, which is why it has two designations in the New General catalog; NGC 2371 and NGC 2372.
+Located about 4,400 light-years away, its apparent magnitude of 13 makes it an easy target in medium-sized amateur equipment, with the nebula found southwestward of the luminous star Castor.

 Other deep-sky objects of interest in Gemini includes the Jellyfish Nebula, the Medusa Nebula, the neutron star Geminga, and the open clusters NGC 2129 and NGC 2355.

 -The Geminids is the most prolific meteor shower of the year, and runs from December 4th to 17th, with a peak on the 13th/14th when 120–160 meteors per hour can be seen .
-The Geminids are visible from all over the globe, and are a slow meteor shower, which have the ability to penetrate deep and burn up low in the Earth’s atmosphere.
+The Geminid meteor shower is visible from all over the globe and is a slow meteor shower, which has the ability to penetrate deep and burn up low in the Earth’s atmosphere.
 As a result, beautiful long arcs are created across the night sky, many lasting a second or two.
 Unlike most other meteor showers that originate from cometary debris, the Geminids are associated with the asteroid 3200 Phaeton.

 – The Rho Geminids is a singularly unspectacular meteor shower that runs from December 28th to January 28th, with a maximum of fewer than 8 meteors per hour on the peak that falls on January 8th.

-As of 2017, Gemini has nine stars with one planet each.
+The Gemini constellation is made up of 17 stars, with around 85 stars in total able to be seen within its boundaries with the naked eye.
+There are 10 named stars in Gemini.
 One of them, the orange giant star Pollux, has a giant gas planet, Pollux b, that is about 2.3 times as massive as Jupiter, and orbits it once every 590 days.